JMaskiewicz/Annual_Report_Text_Mining_Project/README.md

 ## Project Overview

-This repository hosts a Python-based project aimed at conducting an in-depth analysis of corporate annual reports from various companies spanning multiple years.
+This repository hosts a Python-based project aimed at conducting an in-depth analysis of Discussion and Analysis part of corporate annual reports from various companies spanning multiple years.
 The primary goal is to extract, process, and analyze the textual content of these reports to gain insights into corporate strategies, performance, and market positioning.

 ## Main Project File